 The pinnacle of the British social calendar, Royal Ascot has been bringing together the best of style, sport and entertainment, since Queen Anne decided that Ascot Heath would be the most wonderful venue for Racing Horses back in 1711.
 Britain’s most valuable race meeting, Royal Ascot attracts many of the world’s finest racehorses to compete for more than £6.58milllion in prize money.
 Horses from as far as Australia and the USA, are drawn to the races for every age group, flat racing, from 5 furlongs to nearly three miles.

-The Top Hat remains a requirement for all Men attending Royal Ascot in the Royal Enclosure, and optional for those visitors to the Grandstand (Queen Anne Enclosure).Those with Vintage Silks, wear them with pride, even with all their patina and frays, they remain beautiful pieces of history, the wearer is proud of.
-Some men tolerate wearing hats several sizes to small perched on top of their heads - because it's a Vintage Silk.
+The Top Hat remains a requirement for all Men attending Royal Ascot in the Royal Enclosure, and optional for those visitors to the Grandstand (Queen Anne Enclosure), or the Village Enclosure.

-The more widely available top hats are the Black Wool Felts and Fur Melusine still in production today.
 Only Black or Grey are permitted for the Royal Enclosure.
 Those wearing other colours (including Navy) will be refused entry, so do be sure to wear the correct attire.
-Black and Grey Wool and Furs, and a limited number of Vintage Silks are available to hire from www.dress-2-impress.com, with a collect and return on the day service at Royal Ascot.
+Black and Grey Wool and Furs, and a limited number of Vintage Silks are available to hire from www.dress-2-impress.com, where we operate the only collect and return on the day service at Royal Ascot.
 Hats need be pre-booked and are collected and returned from the Tennis Club on the opposite side of the High Street to the Grandstand - On the walk up from the Train Station if arriving by train.